acgetchell/mundus-atrox/src/journals/twenty-fifth.md

 ![Death Knight](images/death-knight.png)

 > We're in a giant shuddering space, filled with clanking and the smell of machinery.
 We see enormous industrial Smelters, and a huge armored form standing amidst a circle of a dozen slain **Templar**.
+Lines drawn in blood and ash form a summoning circle
+> which has a glowing black rift that *something* is coming through.
+The figure turns to us.
 >
 > He's clad in blackened, tarnished Adamantium Plate draped with the smoking remnants of a **Templar's** White and Red tabard.
 Glowing red orbs contemplate us from the eye slits of his helmet.
 He's holding a huge sword which reeks with the stench of death.
 >